Cognitive Psychologist Career (Salary + Duties + Interviews)

 Job Requirements

-In order to be recognized as a cognitive psychologist, you must earn a doctorate degree from an accredited university.
+You must earn a doctorate from an accredited university to be recognized as a cognitive psychologist.
 Plenty of colleges and universities offer graduate programs in cognitive psychology.
 This field is more popular and “modern” than other fields like psychoanalysis or behaviorism, so finding the right program for you requires sifting through programs instead of searching for professors or institutions that recognize it.

-If you want to practice as a Cognitive Therapist, you will likely have to earn a certification through the American Board of Professional Psychology.
-This certification requires that you complete an exam, an internship, and hold a doctoral degree in the area in which you want to be certified.
+To practice as a Cognitive Therapist, you will likely have to earn a certification through the American Board of Professional Psychology.
+This certification requires that you complete an exam, an internship, and a doctoral degree in the area in which you want to be certified.

-Research assistant jobs may only require an undergraduate degree, but these positions are typically short-term and are considered stepping stones to a more sustainable career working in healthcare, consulting, or government agencies.
+Research assistant jobs may only require an undergraduate degree.
+Still, these positions are typically short-term and considered stepping stones to a more sustainable career in healthcare, consulting, or government agencies.

 Salary for Cognitive Psychologist Career

 How much do cognitive psychologists make?
 Salaries vary because cognitive psychologists take on many roles in society.
-The Bureau of Labor Statistics, for example, limited its data collection to “substance abuse, behavioral disorder, and mental health counselors.”
+For example, the Bureau of Labor Statistics limited its data collection to “substance abuse, behavioral disorder, and mental health counselors.”
 These counselors often use Cognitive Therapy or Cognitive Behavioral Therapy (CBT) in their treatments.
-Other salary statistics consider the wages of psychologists who work as a consultant or with businesses – these salaries tend to be a little higher.
+Other salary statistics consider the wages of psychologists who work as a consultant or with businesses - these salaries tend to be a little higher.

 Cognitive Psychologist Reported Salary